surfiniaburger/med-safety-gym/README.md

 export HALLUCINATED_TRACE_PENALTY=-10.0
 ```

+## 📊 Dataset

+> [!NOTE]
+> **Open Source Commitment**: All datasets in this repository are generated using **open-source models only** (`gpt-oss:120b-cloud` via Ollama).
+While we explored closed-source models (e.g., Gemini) during development for capability testing, the final published datasets maintain full transparency and reproducibility.

+The DIPG Safety Gym includes a curated evaluation dataset:
 ## Evaluation Service

 The DIPG Safety Gym includes a powerful **evaluation service** that works independently of training.
 You can evaluate any model or system that generates text responses.